 We’ve partnered with one of Aotearoa’s favourite sports stars, Dan Carter, to shine a light on the issues facing kids in the Pacific, like access to clean water at home and school.

-In April of 2022, we hosted the Kickathon, a fundraising event where he pushed himself to the limit by kicking goals for 24 hours straight!
+In 2022, we hosted the Kickathon, a fundraising event where he pushed himself to the limit by kicking goals for 24 hours straight!
 More than 1,500 kicks later, over half a million dollars was raised thanks to generous Kiwi donors like you.

 Dan takes selfies with kids in Vanuatu